 “We want to create a healthcare system that is high-value, affordable, available to all who need it, and one that does not adversely impact environmental and public health.”-Dr. Cassandra L. Thiel

-The Thiel lab utilizes life cycle assessment and principles of industrial ecology to analyze and improve the environmental performance of medical systems, hospital design, healthcare practice, medical supply chains, and medical technologies.
+In the NYU Langone Health-based research lab, Dr. Thiel utilizes life cycle assessment and principles of industrial ecology to analyze and improve the environmental performance of medical systems, hospital design, healthcare practice, medical supply chains, and medical technologies.
 We use these data to develop and test interventions that can reduce waste and improve the value of clinical care.
 The lab also conducts surveys of clinicians to measure their receptivity to sustainability, and we are developing technologies that improve measurement of waste and carbon emissions from care pathways.

 Waste in Surgery

 Hospital ORs may waste millions [of dollars] a year in disposable medical supplies.https://bit.ly/3aA7zH9

 The Thiel Lab conducts numerous waste audits to quantify emissions and look for clues on reducing waste and resource use in healthcare services.
 The lab has studied cataract surgeries, hysterectomies, and orthopedic surgeries, as well as emergency departments.
 The Thiel Lab continues to innovate on more modern methods of auditing waste, building technologies that can assist us in this vital data collection process.

 Because many medical supplies are single-use and disposable, manufactured and shipped from around the world, the resilience of medical supply chains is crucial to maintaining functional health care in times of need.-Dr.s Cassandra L. Thiel & Kimia Ghobadi